Survey and Systematization of 3D Object Detection Models and Methods: Data Representation

 \subsubsection{Projection-based Representation}

 In addition to the need to transform the point cloud into a processable state, several approaches seek to leverage the expertise and power of 2DOD processing.
-Especially for inference time reasons of point cloud models projection approaches became popular.
-They are projecting the point cloud into an image plane whilst preserving the depth information.
-Then the representation can be consequently processed by efficient 2D extractors and detectors.
+Especially for reasons of better inference times for point cloud models, projection approaches became popular.
+They project the point cloud onto an image plane whilst preserving the depth information.
+Subsequently, the representation can be processed by efficient 2D extractors and detectors.
 Commonly used representations are the previously mentioned \textit{range view}, using an image plane projection, and the \textit{bird's eye view}, projecting the point cloud onto the ground plane.

 \paragraph{Range View} Whereas the 2D FV corresponds to monocular and stereo cameras, the RV is a native 2D representation of the LiDAR data.
 The point cloud is projected onto a cylindrical 360° panoramic plane exactly as the data is captured by the LiDAR sensor.
 Since the LiDAR projection is still neither in a processable state nor contains any discriminative features such as RGB information, the projected RV is partitioned into a fine-grained grid and encoded in the successive feature initialization step (see Section \ref{section:Feature Extraction_Feature Initalization}).